 Around 3 o’clock the excitement starts to build for the next game drive.
 It is time to change out of your swimsuit, grab your camera and an extra layer, and head to the main area of the lodge for a pre-game drive high tea.

 Anything from lemon cake to sandwiches to spring rolls could be on offer, all served with the drinks of your choice.
 Your guide will often come down for a chat, and other guests at the lodge gather to swap stories before heading out onto the reserve again.

 Afternoon Game Drive: 4:00-7:00 pm (ish)

-A stop at a scenic spot, as the sun makes its way back toward the horizon is the great safari tradition of ‘sundowners’ – refreshments and snacks enjoyed out in the bush.
+Stop at a scenic spot as the sun makes its way back toward the horizon, and enjoy the great safari tradition of ‘sundowners’ – refreshments and snacks enjoyed out in the bush.
 There is nothing more peaceful than enjoying a drink while watching the sunset over Africa.

-If your lodge is in a private concession or reserve you will leisurely make your way back to the lodge after the darkness has set it, using a specialized spotlight to highlight any nocturnal creatures you come across who are just beginning their day.
+If your lodge is in a private concession or reserve, take a leisurely route back to your lodge after the darkness has set in, using a specialized spotlight to highlight any nocturnal creatures you come across who are just beginning their day.

 Dinner: 7:30/8:00 pm

 The fire is lit and the table is laid as you roll back into camp for the evening, armed with new sightings and stories.
 Over a three-night stay, you will most likely dine in a different location each night, on the deck under the stars, around a fire at the boma, in the dining area, or out in the bush itself.
 Mealtimes on safari are always a surprise and a delight.

 There may be song and dance to accompany the many courses, along with a drink or two as you close out another amazing day on safari.